geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_insert_update_delete.rst

 - **Service not allowed (error id: service-not-allowed)**, when the user is not authenticated or their profile has no rights to execute the service.
-Returned 401 HTTP code
+Returns 500 HTTP code

 - **Missing parameter (error id: missing-parameter)**, when mandatory parameters are not provided.
-Returns 400 HTTP code
+Returns 500 HTTP code

 - **bad-parameter XXXX**, when a mandatory parameter is empty.
-Returns 400 HTTP code
+Returns 500 HTTP code

-- **ERROR: duplicate key violates unique constraint "metadata_uuid_key"**, if another metadata record in catalog has the same uuid of the metadata record being inserted
+- **ERROR: duplicate key violates unique constraint "metadata_uuid_key"**, if another metadata record in catalog has the same uuid of the metadata record being inserted.
+Returns 500 HTTP code

 Update metadata (xml.metadata.update)
 -------------------------------------